 In-house training proposal

 Two day open course: £850 +VAT per delegate.

-Our next open course is in 5 days, ✔ there are still places available.
+Our next open course is tomorrow, ✔ there are still places available.
 Would you like to book online now or see all course dates?

-We currently offer training courses in: London, Birmingham, Manchester, Heathrow, Central London, Oxford, Swindon, Bristol, Leeds, Nottingham, Southampton, Glasgow, Scotland, Dubai, UAE, Paris, Brussels and Berlin.
+We currently offer training courses in: London, Birmingham, Manchester, Heathrow, Central London, Oxford, Swindon, Bristol, Cheltenham, Gloucestershire, Leeds, Nottingham, Southampton, Glasgow, Scotland, Dubai, UAE.